ametthey/Starter-Theme/README.md

 - Modify the data
 - Return the modified data
-Hooks are a way for us to add our own code to customize default Wordpress behavior
+Hooks are a way for us to add our own code to customize default Wordpress behavior Filter hooks let us get data from WordPress, modify it and return it back customized.

 **Wordpress Action Runtime Lifecycle**
+2. Admin Area Life Cycle
 1. Common Frond End Life Cycle
-2. Admin Area Life Cycle

 list and all hooks & lifecycle https://codex.wordpress.org/Plugin_API/Action_Reference